data1030/data1030.github.io/README.md

 * Domain Name
 * Integrate with MathJax to enable LaTex support
 * Assignment release/due dates on schedule
+* Allow the course schedule to include links
 * Design and link lab intructions/notebooks
 * Design and link notes
 * Integrate nbviewer